 Allowable Company Expenses in Bangladesh

-Operating a limited company in Bangladesh comes with strict financial and regulatory obligations.
-A critical aspect of managing your company's finances and minimizing tax liability is understanding exactly which allowable company expenses in Bangladesh are legally deductible.
-For a comprehensive overview, refer to our Bangladesh Company Tax Guide.
+Operating a limited company comes with strict financial and regulatory obligations.
+A critical aspect of managing your corporate finances and minimizing your annual tax liability is understanding exactly which allowable company expenses in Bangladesh are legally deductible.
+Proper financial management ensures your business remains compliant while maximizing profitability.

 The allowability of corporate expenses is primarily governed by the Income Tax Act, 2023.
-While the Companies Act, 1994 dictates how accounts must be prepared, it is the tax law that definitively outlines "allowable expenses."
-The overarching principle is that any expenditure incurred wholly and exclusively for the purpose of the business is allowable, provided specific conditions are met.
+While the Companies Act, 1994 dictates how your accounts must be prepared, the tax law definitively outlines what constitutes an "allowable expense."
+The overarching principle is that any expenditure incurred wholly and exclusively for the purpose of generating business income is deductible, provided specific statutory conditions are met.

-Below is a breakdown of the primary deductible company expenses with references to the Bangladesh Income Tax Act, 2023.
+Below is a detailed breakdown of the primary deductible corporate expenses, referencing the specific sections of the Bangladesh Income Tax Act, 2023.

 1. General Business Expenses